vkorolkova/Predator-prey-equations/README.md

 # Predator-prey_relationship

-Modeling the number of animals in ecosystem (predator-prey) on C++.
+Modeling the number of animals in ecosystem (predator-prey) coding in C++.